MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/industryCommon/Sustainability/SustainabilityCarbon/ProductOrSectorSpecificRuleset.md

 ---
 title: ProductOrSectorSpecificRuleset in Cloud for Sustainability carbon data model - Common Data Model | Microsoft Docs
-description: A set of product- or sector-specific rules published by a specific operator and applied during product carbon bartprint calculation.
+description: A set of product- or sector-specific rules published by a specific operator and applied during product carbon footprint calculation.
 author: cdm-publisher
 ms.service: common-data-model
 ms.reviewer: deonhe
 ms.topic: article
 ms.date: 7/9/2024
-ms.author: cdmditeam
+ms.author: anbichse
 ---

 # Product or sector specific ruleset in Cloud for Sustainability carbon data model(ProductOrSectorSpecificRuleset)

-A set of product- or sector-specific rules published by a specific operator and applied during product carbon bartprint calculation.
+A set of product- or sector-specific rules published by a specific operator and applied during product carbon footprint calculation.

  Latest version of the JSON entity definition is available on <a href="https://github.com/Microsoft/CDM/tree/master/schemaDocuments/Sustainability\CloudforSustainabilityCarbonDataModel/ProductOrSectorSpecificRuleset.cdm.json" target="_blank">GitHub</a>.